BlueSkyDefender/Depth3D/README.md

 A modded port of Normal Filter Anti Aliasing.
 With an interesting use case.
 Use this to assist SMAA or FXAA to catch all of them jaggies without blurring the screen.

 **Blooming HDR**<br />
 A Basic High Bloom low Perf Fake HDR shader that allows for automatic functions to help setting it up in-game.
+WIP

 And many more in the works.